An estranged daughter contested her mother’s will. She and her sister were the only children of the deceased.1

 The case provides yet another example of the high level of emotion that is generated in relation to the distribution of the property of a parent, particularly in circumstances where there is said to have been an estrangement between the Plaintiff and the deceased for some years prior to the death of the deceased.

-Their elderly mother who had died in 2015 at 99 left a will made in 2012.
+The elderly mother had died at 99.
 Her husband had pre-deceased her some years before.
-She had left a reasonably large estate of some $2 million, consisting mostly of real property.
+She had left an estate of some $2 million, consisting mostly of real property.
 It turned out that her husband had left much of his residuary estate to the estranged daughter.

 The mother left everything to her younger daughter, making her the sole beneficiary.
 The younger daughter was also appointed executor (technically executrix).
 Nothing was left to her other, eldest daughter now in her 70s.